DATE: August 14, 2023

 - 1) Establish and maintain effective bureau emergency management and continuity of operation policies and programs which meet the Department’s emergency preparedness program requirements, per Treasury Directive Publication 23-01.

-- 2) Report bureau annual emergency preparedness performance data to OEP.
+- 2) Report bureau annual emergency preparedness performance data to SHEP.

 - The DAS for Treasury Operations:

-- 1) Serves as the Department’s Deputy Emergency Coordinator and Assistant Continuity Coordinator in support of the ASM’s responsibilities.
+- 1) Serves as the Department’s Alternate Emergency Coordinator and Assistant Continuity Coordinator in support of the ASM’s responsibilities.

 - 2) Serves as the principal advisor to the ASM, and other senior officials, with respect to Treasury emergency preparedness matters, including emergency management, continuity of operations, and continuity of government.